-- Given that this area affects all types of businesses, you’ll “work with a whole range of clients,” Mary Ellen Callahan tells us.
+- Given that this area affects all types of businesses, you’ll “work with a whole range of clients,” Callahan tells us.
 Her practice covers everything from “the entertainment industry to government contracts.
-I like the variety.
-I like the fact that I deal with six to 12 clients a day.”
+I like the variety and the fact that I deal with six to 12 clients a day.”

 “The matters that arise are a really big deal for the client; it's like heart surgery.”
 Doug Meal, Ropes & Gray.

 - “The FCC is now under Republican control, so you could see a significant rollback of what was previously put in place," Meal explains.
 One example is proposed changes to US net neutrality laws, which come with data privacy implications.
 It's possible that internet providers could charge additional fees for consumers to keep their browsing private, and monitor internet users more closely to calculate what other products they'd be interested in.

 - In September 2018 the state of California passed a net neutrality bill, only to be sued by the Department of Justice shortly after.
 The California Consumer Protection Act is expected to come into force in 2020, with other states expected to follow suit with similar legislation.

 - The alleged Russian hacking of the Democratic National Committee highlighted new priorities for lawyers in the cybersecurity field.
 “Good data governance and hygiene” will become increasingly important factors, says Mary Ellen Callahan.
 “It's very sobering,” she adds, pointing to the rising stakes of cyber attacks: “CEOs have been fired over breaches that occurred due a lack of data security.”